-On September 28, 2019, U.S. Customs completed programming changes allowing for the electronic submission of Sec.
-321 qualified shipments versus Manifest Presentations.
+On September 28, 2019, U.S. Customs completed programming changes allowing for the electronic submission of Section 321 qualified shipments versus Manifest Presentations.

-This Entry Type 86 will require additional data elements be provided to CBP – beyond those of current Section 321 transactions – such as the full 10-digit USHTS code, an entry number, and at times an importer number for any applicable PGA entries.
+This Entry Type 86 will require additional data elements to be provided to CBP – beyond those of current Section 321 transactions, such as the full 10-digit USHTS code, an entry number, and, at times, an importer number for any applicable PGA entries.
 Each shipment will require an Entry Number.
 As with other Section 321 transactions, duties and taxes will not be assessed against this entry type.

 Participation in this program has civil and criminal penalties, administrative sanctions, or liquidated damages for any of the following: